CatalystCode/Custom-Vison-Service/README.md

 private final String ENDPOINT = "your-iris-endpoint-url"
 ```

-Change your URL to use a string format placeholder
+Change your URL to use a string format placeholder.

 Your url will look like this:
 ```
 "https://customvisionppe.azure-api.net/v1.0/Prediction/bccc6a..../url?iterationId=f5b74fd3..."